 ChroGPS Dash

-ChroGPS Dash is a lightweight, high-performance, and mobile-friendly web dashboard for monitoring Stratum 1 NTP servers on Debian 12/13 which run Chrony and GPSd.
+ChroGPS Dash is a lightweight, high-performance, and mobile-friendly web dashboard for monitoring Stratum 1 NTP servers on Debian 12/13 (and equivalent) which run Chrony and GPSd.
 It provides real-time diagnostics for Chrony and GPSd, featuring a live satellite skyview, SNR telemetry, precision timing metrics, and more.

 Table of Contents: